data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 ---
 > id: solution-coin-flip-bayes

-*Solution*.
-We'd be more inclined to be skeptical in the magician scenario, since it isn't unusual for a magician to have a trick coin or card deck.
+*Solution.* We'd be more inclined to be skeptical in the magician scenario, since it isn't unusual for a magician to have a trick coin or card deck.
 Given a random coin from our change purse, it is extraordinarily unlikely that the coin is actually significantly biased towards heads.
 Although it's also unlikely for a fair coin to turn up heads five times in a row, that isn't going to be enough evidence to be persuasive.

 [Continue](btn:next)